 Twenty-five years later I returned to Panfilovstev Street.
-Most of the cottages had gone, replaced by embassies and high walls and security cameras and some ripe anti-Putin graffiti opposite the Russian consulate.
+Most of the cottages had gone, replaced by embassies and high walls and security cameras and some striking anti-Putin graffiti on the wall opposite the Russian consulate.

-I had expected to find that most things had changed and so they had.
+By 2018 I had expected to find that most things in Kyiv had changed, and so they had.
 Nevertheless, this is the street I remember from 1993 – the street where my character Elena Vasilyevna trudges each day.
 It’s just a snapshot – it doesn’t show the trampolines in the gardens or the fancy cars in the garages or the security guards loitering in the driveways.
 As always, so much stays outside the frame.